KalinDinev/Movie-App/README.md

 # Movie-App-SPA

-# Making authorized get requests using Movie-based API.

-# Library :
+Library :
-# Using Page.js and Lit-HTML for rendering.
+Using Page.js and Lit-HTML for rendering.

+Making authorized get requests using Movie-based API.
+Each move card is getting movie title, movie year, and movie image.